AIPS NRAO AIPS HELP file for XAS in 31DEC25

 always used.

-The use of Shared memory is important for speed when it is
+The use of Shared memory used to be important for speed when it

-automatically disabled if the X server and X client (XAS) are not
+will be automatically disabled if the X server and X client (XAS)

-running on the same host, or if XAS was not built with the MIT
+are not running on the same host, or if XAS was not built with

-shared memory extension enabled (some sites don't have the
+the MIT shared memory extension enabled (some sites don't have

 XAS has a fixed font for characters.
 For some applications, or